Fernando-Canales/PLATO_DAP_CS/referee_notes/Response_Letter_Draft.md

 **Response:** We agree that the objective of this analysis should be stated explicitly.
 We have clarified that this analysis verifies whether introducing extended and secondary masks stays within PLATO's on-board mask library constraints.

-The critical concern is that adding new mask types could potentially exhaust the limited mask library budget (8,000 unique shapes total), which would make the approach operationally infeasible.
+The critical concern is that adding new mask types could potentially exhaust the limited mask library budget (8,000 unique shapes total).
 We have added this explanation in Section 7:
 "This is important because the introduction of extended and secondary masks could increase the total number of mask shapes such that the allowed, on-board limit of mask shapes is reached.
 In more detail, the on-board software has a mask library that consists of 8,000 different shapes that are shared among the three types of masks."

 **Manuscript Changes:**